-Immediately across from Luke's Lobster is the fancy River Café for those who prefer upscale dining.
+For those who prefer more upscale dining to a seafood shack, this eatery may be the best place to eat near the Brooklyn Bridge.
+River Cafe is right across from Luke's Lobster in a garden-enclosed space that is a breath of fresh air for many.
 There is no other restaurant in River Cafe's class near the Brooklyn Bridge.
 River Café sets the atmosphere with white tablecloths, excellent food, and amazing views of the East River and New York City.
 Many locals propose in the romantic restaurant, and some even get married there.

 The pricey menu includes such fare as foie gras duet and roasted rabbit.
 The seafood offerings are also quite extensive.
-Those wishing to score one of the much sought after window seats must make a reservation.
+Those wishing to score one of the much sought-after window seats must make a reservation.
 The restaurant opens in the morning for breakfast, then again in the evening for dinner.
-After eating, head out into the restaurant's pretty garden for close up views of the Brooklyn Bridge or head to the close by Brooklyn Ice Cream Factory (below) for creamy, homemade ice cream.
-To see the menu and get reservation information, check www.rivercafe.com.
+After eating, head out into the restaurant's pretty garden for close-up views of the Brooklyn Bridge or head to the close-by Brooklyn Ice Cream Factory (below) for creamy, homemade ice cream.

 3. Have Strawberry Ice Cream at Brooklyn Ice Cream Factory